Bar Opens 5.30pm-9.30pm

 Entry $5.00 each

-The New World Theatre Bar Jazz Club is excited and proud to present the Mike Walker Trio, 26th May 2017.
+The New World Theatre Bar Jazz Club is pleased to present the smooth jazz sounds of sophistication at its best with ‘Blue Pearl.’

 Our chef tonight James Coleman of The Fig Café will be providing an exciting menu of tapas options.
 James and family moved up to Kerikeri in 2000 and owned the Rocket Café for 5 years, then became the head chef for Marsden Estate and recently runs The Fig Café in Kerikeri.
 The food is wonderful and will add to the night’s atmosphere of Jazz and good food.